carsonicator/docs-invenio-rdm/docs/extensions/custom.md

 # Extensions

 If you want to add custom functionality to your RDM instance, you need to develop your own module.
-You can start in no time by using the [cookiecutter-invenio-module](https://github.com/inveniosoftware/cookiecutter-invenio-module) template.
+You can get started in no time by using the [cookiecutter-invenio-module](https://github.com/inveniosoftware/cookiecutter-invenio-module) template.

 ## Create your module
 Let's run the cookiecutter: